How to Use the Dexcom G6 CLARITY App

 On this page, you’ll see:

 - Average Glucose: your average blood glucose readings with the standard deviation (+/- #).
-For example, the average glucose reading in this picture was as high as 169 + 34, and as low as 169 – 34.
+For example, the average blood glucose reading in this picture was as high as 169 + 34, and as low as 169 – 34.

 - Time in Range: the percent of the time you were within your target range and what your target range is set to.